-Top 10 players with the highest vertical leap in NBA history
+Who has the highest vertical jump in NBA History?

 'He jumped out of the gym!' is a refrain normally associated with basketball commentators.
 The best leapers in non-track sports are often found in the game of basketball.
 In fact, some of the physical feats basketball players can achieve would put Olympic athletes to shame.

 So high are the NBA's standards of physical fitness and conditioning that if you don't have a running leap over 2 feet (24 inches), you are probably never going to be drafted even if you have every other aspect of your game sorted.

 Spectacular athletes have kept wowing NBA fans for over 70 years now with dunks, blocks, and plays that make you want to yell "Rewind that!" time and again.